STA acknowledges the help provided by the National Society for the Prevention of Cruelty to Children (NSPCC) in producing this policy.

 It is not the responsibility of a member of the STA to take responsibility or to decide whether or not child abuse is taking place.
 There is however, a responsibility to report concerns so that appropriate agencies can then make inquiries and take any necessary action to protect the child.

-The social services department has a statutory duty under the Children Act 1989 to ensure the welfare of a child.
+The MASH may report the incident or disclosure to the social services department which has a statutory duty under the Children Act 1989 to ensure the welfare of a child.
 When a child protection referral is made its staff have a legal responsibility to investigate.
 This may involve talking to the child and family and gathering information from other people who know the child.
 Inquiries may be carried out jointly with the police.

 What to Do If There Are Concerns